 MQ Library offers separate study spaces for students enrolled in Postgraduate coursework and Higher Degree Research.
 Read the details here.
 Eligible students will have their Campus Card automatically encoded for swipe access to this area.

 The library offers postgraduate and higher degree research students document supply and interlibrary loan services.
 For most users there is no need to register, just log in using your OneID & Password.
 You will receive an email when the item is available.
 If the item is electronic download chapters and articles using the link received in the email.
-If the item is print it will be held on the Hold Shelf in the Closed Reserve area of the Library, Level 2.
+If the item is print it will be held at the Collection Desk Library, Level 2.
 Click here for more info.

 Choosing an appropriate research methodology can be overwhelming given the existing and emerging methodologies available.
 Sage Research Methods is a useful resource to help you navigate this tricky landscape and identify the best methodology for your research.
 The Methods Map, in particular, is a great visual tool that demonstrates the connection between various methodologies and how they fit together.